The Sensitivity of Eclipse Mapping to Planetary Rotation: Constructing Eigenbases

-In this basis the task is then to estimate the 1-D light curve ``signal'' around eclipse and try to recover information about the spatial distribution on the planet.
-In an ideal case, the amount of information for a sinusoid (or near-sinusoid) is set by the Nyquist sampling limit, which requires an absolute minimum of $2n$ samples of a timeseries to constrain frequencies of at most $n$ per interval (in this case, ingress or egress duration).
-This implies that the absolute theoretical maximum number of eigencurves (and hence eigenmaps) one can hope to recover is of order the number of samples per ingress.
-We revisit this idea further in \S \ref{sec:conclusions}.
+When faced with the task of estimating the 1-D light curve ``signal'' around eclipse, to try to recover information about the planetary brightness map, we can consider the idea of the Nyquist sampling limit.
+The amount of information for a sinusoid (or near-sinusoid) is set by the Nyquist limit, which requires an absolute minimum of $2n$ samples of a timeseries to constrain frequencies of at most $n$ per interval (in this case, ingress or egress duration).
+This implies that the absolute theoretical maximum number of eigenmodes one can hope to recover is approximately the number of samples per ingress or egress.
+We discuss this idea further in \S \ref{sec:conclusions}.

+There are deviations away from this broad observation of symmetry or anti-symmetry between the ingress and egress of a given mode.
+Asymmetries can occur when there is neither symmetry nor anti-symmetry in the map structure observed in egress versus ingress.
+The primary symmetry here can be imagined as that of a reflection of the observed planet disk across a line which bisects the stellar disk perpendicular to the projected motion of the planet.
+Since the shape of the occulting edges for ingress and egress are mirrored relative to the disk of the star, if the observed portion of the map is different between ingress and egress, the shapes of the ingress and egress light curves will not be mirror images of each other.
+This effect will become increasingly important in subsequent cases.